koii-network/docs/develop/task-tutorials/google-doodle-task/google-doodle-task.md

 ![banner](../img/Example%20Task_%20Google%20Doodle.svg)

-**Google Doodle** task is a simple Koii task for retrieving and validating a scrapped doodle.
+**Google Doodle** task is a simple Koii task for retrieving and validating a scraped doodle.
 It is a simple Koii task and an excellent way to get started writing Koii tasks.

 Let's first understand the logic behind the task before moving on to the coding aspect.